 Driver Mode Control allows the driver to adjust the overall driving experience by selecting different modes.
-Driver Mode Control has the following modes: Normal, Off-Road, Tow/Haul, Terrain, Wide Open Watts, and a customizable mode: My Mode.
+Driver Mode Control hay have the following modes: Normal, Off Road, Tow/Haul, Terrain, Max Power and a customizable mode: My Mode.
 Driver mode availability and affected vehicle subsystems are dependent upon trim level, region, and optional features.

-If the vehicle is in Tour mode, My Mode, or Sport mode it will stay in that mode through future on/off cycles.
-If the vehicle is in Snow/Ice mode, it will return to Tour mode when the vehicle is restarted.
+If the vehicle is in Normal mode or My mode it will stay in that mode through future on/off it will stay in that mode through future on/off cycles.
+If the vehicle is in Off Road mode, it will return to Normal mode when the vehicle is restarted.
 When each mode is selected, a unique and persistent indicator is displayed in the instrument cluster.